CiscoDevNet/monitoring-as-code/ECS/README.md

 ### Create Secrets

-We are using AWS Secret Manager as a secrets management service, where we are storing AppDynamics Controller's access key.
+We are using AWS Secret Manager, AWS secrets management service, where we are storing AppDynamics Controller's access key.

-Secret value is stored as a as plaintext, without quotes, as that is going to be a value of our environment variable.
+The secret value is stored as plaintext, without quotes, as that is going to be a value of our environment variable.

 For this purpose, CloudFormation template is provided in "ECS/Common/CF_Secret_ECSFargate.yaml"

 When uploading a template, update the value of `AppdAccountSecretKey` to match your controller's value.
-There is an option to update the secret key, but note that in that case application templates should be updates as well in order to fetch this new key by name.
+There is an option to update the secret key, but note that in that case, application templates should be updated as well to fetch this new key by name.

-When secret gets's created keep note of the *Secret ARN* created as we are going to need this value later on.
+When a secret gets created keep note of the *Secret ARN* created as we are going to need this value later on.
+Note that this ARN can ce accessed any time from a Stack Resources section as well.

 ![aws-secret-arn](https://user-images.githubusercontent.com/23483887/101660379-04094880-3a3f-11eb-9318-21cbfa9edb5f.png)